mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 Creating a new page follows the same process as above, with two exceptions:

-* navigate to that section of the handbook that you want to add a new page for, and select **Create new file**.
+* Navigate to that section of the handbook where you'd like to add the new page and select **Create new file**.
-* add your new page to the [handbook table of contents](https://github.com/mattermost/mattermost-handbook/blob/0.2.1/SUMMARY.md).
+* Add your new page to the [Handbook table of contents](https://github.com/mattermost/mattermost-handbook/blob/0.2.1/SUMMARY.md).

 ![](../../.gitbook/assets/how-to-update-handbook-create-new-file.png)

-### How do I update left-hand navigation?
+### How do I update the left-hand navigation?

-You can update the left-hand navigation through [SUMMARY.md](https://github.com/mattermost/mattermost-handbook/blob/0.2.1/SUMMARY.md) file.
+You can update the left-hand navigation in the [SUMMARY.md](https://github.com/mattermost/mattermost-handbook/blob/0.2.1/SUMMARY.md) file.

 ### How do I add an image to the documentation?

 Follow these two steps:

 * Go to the [/assets](https://github.com/mattermost/mattermost-handbook/tree/0.2.1/.gitbook/assets) folder, click **Upload files**, then upload the image files you want to add to your documentation.
 Make sure to have a clear name for each file you upload.
-* Go to the section you want to add an image to and include the following Markdown formatting
+* Next, go to the section you want to add an image to and include the following Markdown formatting:

   ```text
   ![](../../../.gitbook/assets/release-timeline-jan2020.png)